 Tip: Go watch a college game to get the full American sports experience.
 When it comes to football, it’s all about UC Berkeley, USC, and UCLA in California.
 Prepare to tailgate, in other words, start drinking beer at 8 am.
 Other recommendations include catching a minor league baseball game (like the River Cats in Sacramento).

 10. Go to a Music Festival or Concert

 Have you ever heard of Coachella?
-It’s every bit as awesome as the magazines say it is, sporting the best headliners and soon to be discovered artists as well as next year’s celebrity fashion trends.
+It’s one of the most famous festivals in the world and is every bit as awesome as the magazines say it is, sporting the best headliners and soon to be discovered artists as well as next year’s celebrity fashion trends.
 But tickets cost an arm and a leg, and they’re harder to score than one on one against LeBron.

 Other epic festivals include multi-genre Outside Lands in SF for chill park vibes.
 Lightning in a Bottle or Symbiosis for alternative arts, yoga, and electronic music.
 Stagecoach for country music taking place in Coachella Valley after Coachella.
 Crossed in San Diego.

 If you’re into electronic music, I must recommend catching a show in LA or heading to an Insomniac Event.
 California rave culture is pretty unique and the best in the country, arguably better than anywhere in Europe too.

 Also, the music scene in San Francisco is pretty fun.
 You can catch a live show any day of the week.
 Oakland’s Fox Theater is one of my favorite venues in Northern California.
 For more intimate concerts, check out Rickshaw Shop in SF.

 Wanna know how to pack like a pro?
 Well for a start you need the right gear….